Sori (music)

 Notes for the white string of a on a 25-fret Setar,tuned to C. Instrument has both koron and sori notes.

 The sori (سُری) is a symbol that corresponds to a quarter step higher in tone in Persian traditional music.
 It is written as a ">" sign, crossed by two vertical lines, and can be used like an accidental.

-In the early 20th century, Iranian master musician Alinaghi Vaziri established this sign for the sori for use in written Persian music using standard western notation.
+In the early 20th century, Iranian master musician Ali-Naqi Vaziri established this sign for the sori for use in written Persian music using standard western notation.

-Character representation of this accidental symbol together with Koron encoding (encoded as U+1D1E9 and U+1D1EA) microtones used in modern Iranian classical music added to the Unicode standard in Version 14.0.0.
+Character representation of this accidental together with the koron microtone used in modern Iranian classical music were added to the Unicode standard in Version 14.0 as U+1D1E9 and U+1D1EA, respectively.